hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 Next, we will need the Yeoman app generator and some pre-requisite Angular 2 packages if these are not installed presently.
 Follow this [Generate App Guide](../applications/genapp.html) and specifically the 'Yeoman' section - that's it.

-## Install an Editor (eg. VSCode - and its {{site.data.conrefs.composer_full} Extension for Syntax Highlighting)
+## Install an Editor (eg. VSCode - and its {{site.data.conrefs.composer_full}} Extension for Syntax Highlighting)

-Install the [VSCode editor](https://code.visualstudio.com/) (an Open Source code editor for your dev environment).
+Install the [VSCode editor](https://code.visualstudio.com/) an Open Source code editor for your dev environment.
 For Linux, download the package and install using the (eg. Ubuntu use dpkg  `dpkg -i file.deb` )

 ![dpkg install](../assets/img/tutorials/developer/vscode_editor_linux.png)